Curly Hair 101: The Ultimate Guide to Getting Gorgeous Curls

 2C: These waves border on curls, with tighter S-shaped patterns.
 They can get quite frizzy, so moisture is your friend.

-Type 3: Curls Galore
+Type 3: Curls galore

 Type 3 hair is all about curls.
-They're categorized into three subtypes:

 3A: These are big, loose curls.
 They have a springy, well-defined pattern and can be prone to frizz.